xcp-ng/xcp-ng-org/docs/migratetoxcpng.md

 * Once the import is done, create a virtual machine using XO or XCP-ng Center, delete the VM disk that has been created and attach your newly created VDI to the VM.
 Don't forget to set the VM boot mode to UEFI if your VMs was in UEFI mode.

 * Boot the VM and find a way to enter in the virtual UEFI of the VM.
-Here, I type the Echap and F9,F10,F11,F12 keys like crazy.
+Here, I type the Escape and F9,F10,F11,F12 keys like crazy.
 Select Boot Manager, you should see this window :

 ![](https://xcp-ng.org/forum/assets/uploads/files/1567269672854-f2fffe78-22bf-4f2f-b72a-3a142868535a-image.png)

 * Select `UEFI QEMU HARDDISK`, the screen should be black for seconds and you should see the GRUB.
 Let the machine worked for minutes and you should see the prompt finally 👍

 * Install Guest Tools and reboot.
-The reboot shouldn't take long, you don't have te redoing the step 13, the OS seems to have repair the boot sequence by itself.
+The reboot shouldn't take long, you don't have to redo step 13, the OS seems to have repair the boot sequence by itself.

 Done !